artursvonda/ember-i18n/README.md

 Internationalization for Ember

-Base off of https://github.com/jamesarosen/ember-i18n but with modifications.
+Based off of https://github.com/jamesarosen/ember-i18n with modifications.

 Differences: